Say ‘No!’ To Sexual Assault

 When you’re walking with a purpose, your head is held up high, your eyes are looking straight ahead, and you’re walking like you know where you’re going.

-Even if you don’t know where you’re going, act like you do.
+Even if you don’t know where you’re going, act as you do.

 Wandering around aimlessly looking lost makes you look like a prime target.